Are there some types of patriotism that are dangerous?

 For instance, rather than encouraging honest dialogue about problems, a destructive relationship discourages honesty and encourages hiding our true self, needs, and opinions.
 A destructive relationship encourages silence, resignation, and a lack of hope or imagination.

-Destructive relationships also discourage self-reflection because such self-reflection would bring to attention the destructive and painful nature of the relationship.
+Destructive relationships also discourage self-reflection.
+They do this because such self-reflection would bring to attention the destructive and painful nature of the relationship.
 When we are in such a relationship and are unwilling or unable to change it, we often cannot bear the painful questions self-reflection raises about our circumstances.
 So, we tend to stay overly busy or to lose ourselves in self-addictive or self-numbing behaviors/rituals to avoid thinking about our lot in life.

-This is a dangerous love because it results in the disappearance and destruction of the people involved.
+This is a dangerous love.
+It results in the disappearance and destruction of the people involved.

 Destructive Love and Dangerous Patriotism

 The destructive relationship pattern I have described above has a lot to teach us about dangerous patriotism.
-Dangerous patriotism requires that we exist for the sake of our country rather than realizing that our country exists to help us become more fully human together.
+Dangerous patriotism requires that we exist for the sake of our country.
+It encourages this rather than realizing that our country exists to help us become more fully human together.

 There are two common extremes that citizens of any country must avoid.